 These parasitic wasps can be purchased at specific garden centers or online.
 They are also very easy to handle.

-You can release them around the plants infested with these pests, and they will care for everything else.
+You can release them around the plants infested with these pests, and they will take care of everything else.

 8. Spinosad